Citizen Initiative Referenda (CIR) in Switzerland in Europe

-The New World Order (NWO) globalists controlling Western media and education, never talk about the way Switzerland successfully runs its political system.
-Their European neighbours do not really understand the Swiss people's initiatives and referendums for the Swiss citizens to have a say on how the country is run.
-We must realize that we cannot keep using the current political so-called 'democratic system, elected political parties who supposedly are representing us.
+The New World Order (NWO) globalists controlling Western media and education never talk about the way Switzerland successfully runs its political system.
+Their European neighbours do not really understand the Swiss people's initiatives and referendums for the Swiss citizens to have a say in how the country is run.
+We must realize that we cannot keep using the current political so-called 'democratic system', elected political parties who supposedly are representing us.
 They represent corruption, globalism, elitism and themselves.
 Very few politicians represent 'We the People'.
 We need to start promoting a people's direct democracy, such as the system they have in Switzerland.
-This can be achieved through a direct democracy by the people, or by democratic majority of indigenous or ethnic majority rights groups.
+This can be achieved through a direct democracy by the people, or by the democratic majority of indigenous or ethnic majority rights groups.
 If we do not make these changes, we and future generations will have a dismal future.
-Please show this article to your family, friends and colleagues or link it on your websites, because this represents the rights of your future and your descendants' futures.
+Please show this article to your family, friends, and colleagues or link it on your websites, because this represents the rights of your future and your descendants' futures.

-Basic Features of Switzerland's Political System
+Basic Features of Switzerland's Political System CIR

 Switzerland is a confederation made up of 26 cantons which are small territorial divisions of the country.

-The Swiss Government, Parliaments and Courts operate on three levels:
+The Swiss Government, Parliaments, and Courts operate on three levels:

 Switzerland has a 2 level Federal Parliament with a House of Representatives who represent the people and a senate that represents the Federal Cantons.